Ganga Aarti in Rishikesh | The Ganges River, Ghats and Aarti

 Ritual of Ganga Aarti

-It is performed every day between 6:00 pm and 7:00 pm.
+It is performed every day between 5:30 PM and 6:30 PM.
 It is the most popular and most visited event in Rishikesh.
-The ritual involves –
+The ritual involves -- Gathering at Sunset,

 - Chanting of Vedic mantras,